CIBC-Internal/python/Doc/library/stdtypes.rst

    .. attribute:: c_contiguous

-      A bool indicating whether the memory is C-contiguous.
+      A bool indicating whether the memory is C-:term:`contiguous`.

       .. versionadded:: 3.3

    .. attribute:: f_contiguous

-      A bool indicating whether the memory is Fortran contiguous.
+      A bool indicating whether the memory is Fortran :term:`contiguous`.

       .. versionadded:: 3.3

    .. attribute:: contiguous

-      A bool indicating whether the memory is contiguous.
+      A bool indicating whether the memory is :term:`contiguous`.

       .. versionadded:: 3.3